December 01, 2025

 Technical Approach

-Since all of my travel photos already lived on google photos, I wanted to find a way to sync them to my website.
-When browsing my google photos with developer tools, I found that with public google photos links you can scrap the html to find the image previews.
-I was then able to write a react component that took the public google photos url and return the associated images from that folder.
-I could easily add photos to my public photos album and it would instantly show up on my site.
+While browsing my Google Photos with developer tools, I found that public Google Photos links expose image previews in their raw HTML.
+I was able to write a React component that took a public Google Photos album URL and returned the associated images from that folder.
+I could add photos to my public album and they would instantly show up on my site.

 export default async function GooglePhotosAlbumFetcher({ URL }: { URL: string }) {